 But preaching complete solar abstinence would make me a total hypocrite as I’m a proud Southern Californian who tries to maximize the amount of time I spend basking in the sun year ‘round.
 I can, though, recommend ways in which to do the best by your skin if you’re as committed of a Sun God as I am a Sun Goddess.

 Don’t just take my word for it, either.
-I’ve also enlisted my go-to esthetician and “glow up” facial expert Andrea Amez, who’s here to help keep your skin healthy and safe both in and out of the Memorial Day rays.
+I’ve also enlisted my go-to esthetician and “glow up” facial expert Andrea Amez, who’s here to help keep your skin healthy and safe both in and out of next year’s Memorial Day rays.

 Use the Sunblock Surfers Use